Kollesavich Family, Rapid City

 Ron Ramsey

-Ron Ramsey was inducted into the Player category.
-He played 17 years in the MSBL from 1970-86 for the Hamiota Red Sox, pitching a total of 862 innings.
-He was one of their top pitchers and a superb infielder.
-Ron was placed on the MSBL all-star team 10 times during his career.
-He won the top pitcher league award in 1970.
-He shares the MSBL record for walks received in one game (5 in 1977).
-Ron was recognized as a member of the All Time Senior League All Stars Second Team in the utility position.
-He was a member of eight teams that represented Manitoba in Western Canadian and National Championships during his career and won a silver medal with Team Manitoba in 1973.
-A humble man, Ron is an excellent role model for many young players.
+Ron Ramsey was born in Hamiota, Manitoba on December 8, 1949.
+Ramsey played 17 years in the Manitoba Senior Baseball League (MSBL) from 1970-86 all for the Hamiota Red Sox.
+Over the course of his career, he pitched a total of 862 innings.
+Ramsey was one of Hamiota’s top pitchers throughout his career, though he was also a good infielder.
+Ramsey was placed on the MSBL all-star team ten times during his career, and he won the league’s Top Pitcher award in 1970.
+He tied an MSBL record for walks in a single game (5), and he has been recognized as a member of the Manitoban All-Time Senior League All-Star Second Team.
+Ramsey attended Westerns or Nationals a total of eight times, including one silver medal win with Team Manitoba in 1973.
+Ramsey was always humble, and an excellent example for many young players.

 Brock McConachy

-Brock was inducted into the Player category.
-He started winning awards at a very young age.
-In 1961, he was a part of the Optimist International Maple Leafs team that won the Canadian Little League Championship where Brock was voted the top pitcher, top hitter (.516 batting average) and tournament MVP.
-Brock was a power-hitting outfielder with good speed and a strong arm.
-He represented Manitoba at the Canada Summer Games in 1969 with the Transcona Atomics.
-He was picked up by the Brandon Cloverleafs in 1971, helping them win the Canadian Senior Championship.
-He also played on the Canada national team in Cuba in 1971 where he hit .317 for the tournament.
-Brock won many batting titles and played on various all-star teams throughout his career.
+Brock McConachy was born in Brandon, Manitoba on December 22, 1948.
+McConachy’s skill was evident at a very young age.
+In 1961, he was part of the Optimist International Maple Leafs team that won the Canadian Little League championship.
+In this tournament, McConachy was voted Top Pitcher, Top Hitter (.516 batting average), and tournament MVP.
+He was a power-hitting outfielder with good speed and a strong throwing arm.
+McConachy represented Manitoba at the Canada Summer Games in 1969 with the Transcona Atomics.
+He was later picked up by the Brandon Cloverleafs in 1971, and helped them win the Canadian senior championship.
+He also played on the Canadian national team in Cuba in 1971, where he hit .317 for the tournament.
+McConachy won many batting titles and played on various all-star teams throughout his career.

-Hank was a power-hitting third basemen who played mostly for St. Boniface and Carman.
-He was known for his discerning eye at the plate and was always found among league leaders in home runs, RBI’s and batting average.
-Hank played two seasons in Australia, playing against teams from Korea, Japan and Canada’s national teams in exhibition matches.
-He coached at a variety of levels and has become an established umpire.
-He has previously been inducted into the Manitoba Sports Hall of Fame as a member of the St. Andrews Super Saints and Nicolett Inn senior basketball teams.
-Hank was one of the most colourful characters to play baseball in Manitoba, the sport he truly loves.
+Hank Lemoine was born in Carman, Manitoba on October 17, 1954.
+Lemoine was a power-hitting third baseman who played most of his career with St. Boniface and Carman.
+He was known for his discerning eye at the plate, and was always among the league leaders in home runs, runs batted in, and batting average.
+Lemoine played two seasons in Australia, competing against teams from Korea, Japan, and even Canada in exhibition matches.
+Lemoine went on to coach at a variety of levels, and also became an established umpire.
+He was previously inducted into the Manitoba Basketball Hall of Fame as a member of the St. Andrews Super Saints and Nicolett Inn senior basketball teams.
+Lemoine was one of the most colourful characters to play baseball in Manitoba.

 Henri Lemoine Newspaper Article 1968